Ethics commissioner finds Canada PM Trudeau violated ethics

-TORONTO (AP) - Canada’s ethics commissioner says Prime Minister Justin Trudeau improperly pressured the country’s former attorney general to halt the criminal prosecution of a company in a conflict of interest case.
+TORONTO (AP) - Canada’s ethics commissioner said Wednesday that Prime Minister Justin Trudeau improperly pressured the country’s former attorney general to halt the criminal prosecution of a company in a conflict of interest case.

-Wednesday’s report comes just before the official start of campaigning for the Oct.
-21 general election.
+The report comes just before the official start of campaigning for the Oct.
+21 general election and it threatens to re-inflame a scandal that rocked the government earlier this year, causing a drop in poll ratings that had since abated.

-Ethics commissioner Mario Dion says Trudeau’s attempts to influence the former attorney general and justice minister, Jody Wilson-Raybould, were contrary to the constitutional principle of prosecutorial independence.
+Ethics commissioner Mario Dion said Trudeau’s attempts to influence the former attorney general and justice minister, Jody Wilson-Raybould, were contrary to the constitutional principle of prosecutorial independence.

+“The prime minister, directly and through his senior officials, used various means to exert influence over Ms. Wilson-Raybould,” Dion wrote.

+“The authority of the prime minister and his office was used to circumvent, undermine and ultimately attempt to discredit the decision of the director of public prosecutions as well as the authority of Ms. Wilson-Raybould.”

-Wilson-Raybould says she believes she was demoted because she didn’t give in to pressure to reach a remediation agreement with a company accused of bribing officials in Libya.
+Wilson-Raybould believes she was demoted from her role as attorney general and justice minister to veterans’ affairs minister in January because she didn’t give in to pressure to enter into a remediation agreement with a Canadian company accused of bribing officials in Libya.

-That potential solution would avoid a possible criminal conviction that would bar Quebec-based engineering giant SNC-Lavalin from receiving Canadian government business.
-The company is a major employer.
+That potential solution would avoid a potential criminal conviction that would bar Quebec engineering giant SNC-Lavalin from receiving any federal government business for a decade.
+The company is a major employer with 9,000 employees in Canada and about 50,000 worldwide.

+The report said Trudeau “directed his staff to find a solution that would safeguard SNC-Lavalin’s business interest in Canada.”

+The scandal led to multiple resignations, including that of Gerry Butts, Trudeau’s top aide and best friend.
+And it damaged the party for weeks.

 Sign up for Daily Newsletters